 What is Anti-Money Laundering (AML)

-Anti-Money Laundering (AML) involves a series of laws and regulations that prevent the illicit flow of money around the world.
-Money laundering relates to the procedure of disguising (illegally obtained) cash from a pattern of transferrals or transactions which is usually complicated.
-These transactions are commonly legitimate and would therefore not be reported, which would allow the rightful owner of the unlawful funds to use the funds for legal purposes.
+Anti-Money Laundering (AML) involves a series of laws and regulations that prevent the illicit flow of money locally and globally.
+Money laundering relates to the procedure of disguising cash origin from illegal activities by conducting a complicated and irregular sequence of transfers or transactions.
+These transactions are commonly legitimate and would not, therefore, be reported, allowing the rightful owner of the unlawful funds to use the funds for legal purposes.

-AML is targeting criminal activities such as illegal buying and selling of goods (drugs, smuggling, etc.), corruption, and tax fraud in government positions, to name but a few.
-It specifically addresses methods that mask these crimes and the money they have received.
+AML targets criminal activities such as illegal buying and selling of goods (drugs, smuggling, etc.), corruption, and tax fraud in government positions, to name but a few.
+It addresses methods that mask these crimes and the source of the money.

-AML plays an important role for financial institutions.
-In the absence of profitable movements of the revenue of those illegal acts by criminals, these crimes would not be encouraged.
-Financial institutions are therefore designed to check customer transactions and records of deposits, particularly as they tend to be bigger than average.
+AML laws play a crucial role in the traditional financial system.
+In the absence of profitable movements of the revenue of illegal acts by criminals, these crimes would not be encouraged.
+Financial institutions must check customer transactions and records of deposits, particularly as they tend to be larger than average.